 Here's an illustration of how task prediction works.
 You structure your input data as a series of sentences and then put a feed forward/linear layer on the end to map to classification.

 I didn't actually hear GPT until reading the BERT paper...maybe BERT had better marketing.
+The folks at OpenAI learned their lesson and resolved never to be ignored again.

 3 BERT (images from Jacob Devlin slides)